 On November 7th, the Canadian Tamil Professionals Association hosted Tamil Women at the Top, an event that brought together female leaders in the community for an intimate and unique networking experience.
 This uniquely catered event was long overdue in the community, as reiterated by numerous attendees.
 The powerful conversations that took place were a testament of the desire to engage and connect with other like-minded women.

 It was clear from the beginning that these powerful women were here to share ideas and celebrate each other.
 As Manjula Selvarajah appropriately stated, “Being here tells me that a lot is possible.”
-The thumb_IMG_6524_1024diversity among the attendees was indicatory of the great strides that Tamil women have made.
+The diversity among the attendees was indicatory of the great strides that Tamil women have made.
 The professional profiles of the women consisted of health care leaders, change makers in the public sectors, and innovators in the corporate world.
 Although their industries and professions varied greatly, they were all able to relate to each other, having experienced similar pressures culturally, within the family unit, and in the workplace.

 When speaking about the pressures they have experienced, Kajana Satkunendrarajah made a bold, yet true statement about why women experience some of the feelings that they do.
 “Sometimes women have feelings imposed upon us”, said Kajana.
 All of the women indicated that at one point or another in their careers they have felt guilt about making their career a priority in their life.
 Whether it was guilt that stemmed from choosing a career path that differed from the path that their families had envisioned for them or balancing work while being a mom, this was a constant struggle that underlined the decisions they made.
 However, as they moved forward in their careers and lives, there was a realization of the existence of diversity in experiences and in the collection of feelings.

-Many of the women spoke about their experiences in networking withinthumb_IMG_6525_1024 the broader community, but also stressed the importance of networking within their own community.
+Many of the women spoke about their experiences in networking within the broader community, but also stressed the importance of networking within their own community.
 In speaking about the variety of networking opportunities she had participated in within the broader community, Surekha Subramaniyan relayed that she has felt compelled to, “Try and speak the Canadian language”.
 Although there is significance in these opportunities, new conversations emerge when speaking with others in their own community.
 It was clear that there is a need and an important place for opportunities that allow Tamil professionals to connect with each other.

 While receiving an award recently, Shonda Rhimes, an acclaimed Producer and Television Executive, had stated,